FastyBird/viera-connector/README.md

 ## Documentation

-Documentation is available on [docs.fastybird.com](https://docs.fastybird.com).
+:book: Documentation is available on [docs.fastybird.com](https://docs.fastybird.com).

 ## Contributing

 The sources of this package are contained in the [FastyBird monorepo](https://github.com/FastyBird/fastybird).
 We welcome contributions for this package on [FastyBird/fastybird](https://github.com/FastyBird/).

 ## Feedback

-Use the [issue tracker](https://github.com/FastyBird/fastybird/issues) for bugs or [mail](mailto:code@fastybird.com) or [Tweet](https://twitter.com/fastybird) us for any idea that can improve the project.
+Use the [issue tracker](https://github.com/FastyBird/fastybird/issues) for bugs reporting or send an [mail](mailto:code@fastybird.com) to us or you could reach us on [X newtwork](https://x.com/fastybird) for any idea that can improve the project.

 Thank you for testing, reporting and contributing.